HuaweiSwitch/CloudEngine-Ansible/docs/ce_module_docs.md

 #### Notes
 - If no vrf is supplied, the module will return error.
 - If state=absent, the vrf will be removed, regardless of the non-required parameters.

 ---

 ## ce_vrf_interface
-Manage VPN Instance to an Interface
+Manages interface specific VPN configuration.

   * Synopsis
   * Options
   * Examples

 #### Synopsis
- Manage VPN Instance to an Interface
+ Manages interface specific VPN configuration.

 #### Options